 - A. To avoid potential conflicts of interest between the management and regulation of a gaming operation, the Nation hereby declares that: - 1.
-No person, while actively serving in any of the following capacities may serve on the Gaming Commission: Principal Chief or Deputy Principal Chief, member of the Tribal Council, Justice or Judge of the Nation's courts, Nation employee, employee of the Gaming Commission, any employee of a gaming facility owned and operated by the Nation or its authorized agent or any appointed member thereof, or any vendor actively conducting business with a gaming facility. - 2.
+No person, while actively serving in any of the following capacities may serve on the Gaming Commission: Principal Chief or Deputy Principal Chief, member of the Tribal Council, Justice or Judge of the Nation's courts, Nation employee, employee of the Gaming Commission, any employee of a gaming facility owned and operated by the Nation or its authorized agent or any appointed member thereof, or any vendor actively conducting business with a gaming facility.
+However, nothing herein shall prevent a Tribal Council member from serving as a non-voting Advisory Member to the Gaming Commission. - 2.
 No person who is ineligible to be a Key Employee or Primary Management Official or any person convicted of a felony, embezzlement, theft or any other financially-related crime or honesty-related crime, such as fraud, may serve on the Gaming Commission. - 3.
 Gaming Commissioners are prohibited from: - a.
-Gambling in any gaming facility owned and operated by the Nation or its authorized agents; - b.
-Providing contractual services of any kind to any gaming facility; - Providing any management services to any gaming facility pursuant to a management contract: - Accepting complimentary items from a gaming facility; - e.
+Gambling in any gaming facility owned and operated by the Nation or its authorized agents;

+- b.
+Providing contractual services of any kind to any gaming facility; - c.
+Providing any management services to any gaming facility pursuant to a management contract: - Accepting complimentary items from a gaming facility; - e.
 Accepting gratuities or any other thing of value that could be considered a bribe from any licensee or applicant for a license or permit; and, - f.
 Engaging in outside employment or activities, including seeking or negotiating for future employment, that conflicts with their official duties and responsibilities. - B. For purposes of this section, subparagraphs (A)(3)(d) and (A)(3)(e), complimentary items and/or gratuities, shall not include ceremonial gifts or other items of nominal value, or meals provided at the expense of a gaming facility, provided that such items do not each exceed one-hundred dollars (\$100.00) in value and are not offered as an inducement or for any action taken by the Gaming Commission.